Britain's FTSE lifted by defence stocks and Smiths Group

 Other tourism stocks recovered following an initial sell-off on Monday after the Paris attacks.

-Carnival and TUI both rose 1.5 percent, while Intercontinental Hotels Group and International Consolidated Airlines Group advanced 0.9 percent.
+Carnival rose 2.4 percent, TUI gained 2.2 percent, Intercontinental Hotels Group advanced 1.2 percent and International Consolidated Airlines Group rose 2.3 percent.
 (Additional reporting by Kit Rees; Editing by Raissa Kasolowsky and Louise Heavens)